jzou1115/aim/README.txt

 Output File Format:
 This program will output a single file containing the allelic imbalance summary statistics for the specified cis-SNPs.
 There is no header to this file, and each SNP is in one line.
 The first column is the SNP id, and the second column is the summary statistic.

+Sample pipeline and data:
+Sample data is located in the sample_pipeline/data folder.
+A sample pipeline is sample_pipeline/sample_pipeline.sh.